DrKillshot/unwrap/docs/docs/monads/io.md

 sidebar_position: 3
 ---

 The `IO` monad is for isolating side effects in your program.
-This monad is **lazy** and will not be evaluated until the `compute` method is called.
+This monad is **lazy** and will not be evaluated until the `unwrap` method is called.

 ## IO constructor